 ♥ Handy location close to Termini

-The Republic focuses on sleek, contemporary design with muted hues, natural textures, and bright touches of color.
+The Republic Hotel focuses on sleek, contemporary design with muted hues, natural textures, and bright touches of color.
 There are 71 rooms available, ranging from a cozy double to a spacious 5-person suite.

 All rooms are extremely clean and comfortable, and include a minibar, air conditioning, satellite TV, and a smartphone with unlimited free data and international calls.
 There is a tasty buffet breakfast on offer and a cool bar.

-The hotel is close to Termini making it easy to reach from the airport and provides great metro links throughout the city.
+This gay-friendly hotel is close to Termini making it easy to reach from the airport and provides great metro links throughout the city.

 ♥ Excellent location for Colosseum gay nightlife